sdumetz/node-evdev/README.md

 I don't have the required skills to port libevdev to a nodejs native module.
 It looks like such a port would require a way to asynchronize every I/O from libevdev and I don't even know if it's possible.
-I'm open to suggestion if you think there is a way.
+I'm open to suggestion if you think there is a way and it could be profitable by any means over this one.

+## How it works

+Basics are simple : read from evdev character devices in /dev/input.
+Everything around is just utility functions : open files from regex.

 ## Options